About us - UK Pharmascan

 How is UK PharmaScan funded?

-NHS England and horizon scanning organisations each pay an equal annual fee to cover the costs of maintaining the database and any required future developments.
-The sponsoring department in government is the Office for Life Sciences.
+NHS England, NHS Improvement and horizon scanning organisations each pay an equal annual fee to cover the costs of maintaining the database and any required future developments.
+The sponsoring department in government is the Department of Health and Social Care.

 How is UK PharmaScan managed?